 Defold supports many kinds of visual components frequently used in 2D games.
-Use can use Defold to create static and animated sprites, UI components, particle effects, tile maps, bitmap fonts and Spine animations.
+You can use Defold to create static and animated sprites, UI components, particle effects, tile maps and bitmap fonts.
 Before you can create any of these visual components you need to import image files with the graphics that you wish to use.
 To import image files you simply drag the files from the file system on your computer and drop them in an appropriate place in the Defold editor Assets pane.

 Defold supports images in the PNG and JPEG image formats.
 Other image formats need to be converted before they can be used.